 Mazovia—like the whole of Poland—is full of polarities.
 The flourishing capital city of Warsaw and revitalized, fashionable Łódź contrast with underdeveloped, traditional agricultural regions, sleepy little villages, historical palaces, and churches in the smaller and less densely populated regions.

-The most interesting sights within easy reach of Warsaw include Chopin's birthplace at Żelazowa Wola; the Radziwiłł country estate, which encompasses a palace and two wonderful parks at Nieborów and Arkadia; and Kampinoski National Park. Łowicz, with its colorful folk traditions, can be visited as a day trip from Warsaw.
+Some of the most interesting sights within easy reach of Warsaw include Chopin's birthplace at Żelazowa Wola; the Radziwiłł country estate, which encompasses a palace and two wonderful parks at Nieborów and Arkadia; and Kampinoski National Park. Łowicz, with its colorful folk traditions, can be visited as a day trip from Warsaw.
 Better still, it can be a stop en route to Łódź, and on the way you can see the magnificent Tum basilica.